Advice > Product management

 • What is the weight of a school bus?

-Note that the above examples are real interview questions that were reported by Google PM candidates on Glassdoor.
+Note that the above examples are real interview questions that were reported by PM candidates on Glassdoor.

-Estimation questions can be really intimidating because they often cover huge topics with a lot of variables.
+Guesstimate questions can be really intimidating because they often cover huge topics with a lot of variables.

 The good news is that they're fairly easy to answer if you know how to approach them.
 So let's walk through our 4-step process for solving them, as well as a few examples and shortcuts.